A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: The partition strata are supports

 and is given by

-where $\vec{e}$ is an orientation of the edge $e$ and $\vec{e}^*$ is its dual element in $\EE^*$ (note that the formula above for $N_e$ is independent of the orientation of $e$). \begin{remark} With every one-dimensional family of nonsingular curves degenerating to $C_\times$ is associated a limit mixed Hodge structure (\cite{Schmid, Steenbrink}) on the rational cohomology of a general fibre, more canonically on the cohomology of the nearby fibre.
+where $e$ is an orientated edge $e^*$ is its dual element in $\EE^*$ (note that the formula above for $N_e$ is independent of the {choice of} orientation of $e$). \begin{remark} With every one-dimensional family of nonsingular curves degenerating to $C_\times$ is associated a limit mixed Hodge structure (\cite{Schmid, Steenbrink}) on the rational cohomology of a general fibre, more canonically on the cohomology of the nearby fibre.
 It follows from the above Picard--Lefschetz formula (\cref{E:mapNe} and \cref{eq:PL_formula}) that the filtration on $H^1(\cC_\eta,\bQ)$ defined above (\cref{eq:weight_psi}) coincides with the weight filtration of the limit mixed Hodge structure with respect to any smoothing family.
 The factorization \cref{eq:PL_formula} corresponds to the fact that the logarithm of monodromy is an endomorphism of type $(-1,-1)$ on the limit mixed Hodge structure \cite[Theorem 6.16]{Schmid}. \end{remark}